wiraqutra/slack-status-auto-updater/README.md

 ## Features

-- Automatically sets your Slack status to "Active" during work hours
+- Automatically sets your Slack status to "Active" during work hours and "Away" outside work hours
-- Updates status for lunch breaks and short breaks
+- Updates status for lunch breaks and short breaks with random emojis that change daily
-- Sets status to "Away" outside of work hours and on weekends
+- Sets status to "Away" on weekends and holidays
 - Recognizes holidays and special vacation periods (e.g., Independence Day, Thanksgiving, Christmas)
 - Easily customizable for different work schedules and company-specific holidays